-The goal of the Adult Literacy Center is to improve literacy, resulting in enhanced self-esteem, daily living, and life-long learning.
-Utilizing volunteers, the DUALC improves the quality of adults' lives by helping them learn to read, write and comprehend.
+The goal of the Adult Literacy Center (ALC) is to improve literacy, resulting in enhanced self-esteem, daily living, and life-long learning.
+Utilizing volunteers and new technologies, the ALC improves the quality of adults' lives by helping them learn to read, write and comprehend.

-The Adult Literacy Center has been part of the Drake University School of Education since 1976.
-The Center is staffed by volunteers from the Drake and greater Des Moines communities who are dedicated to literacy and community outreach.
+The Adult Literacy Center was established as part of the Drake University School of Education in 1976.
+In 2014, the ALC became part of the Office of Community Engagement and Service Learning, Office of the President.
+The Center is staffed by volunteers from the Drake and greater Des Moines communities dedicated to literacy and community outreach.

 3206 University Avenue